timmknight/timmknight.github.io/README.md

-My blog, built in Jekyll using the Kactus theme, about development.
+My blog, built in Jekyll about development.